Network Security Components

 Endpoint security is an integral part of any organization’s security strategy.
 It protects endpoints like laptops, desktops, tablets, and smartphones from malicious activity.
 Endpoint security also protects data stored on devices and the device itself from malicious code or activity.

 Endpoint security includes various measures, including antivirus and antimalware software, application firewalls, device control, and patch management.
 Antivirus and antimalware software detect and remove malicious code from devices.
 Application firewalls protect by monitoring incoming and outgoing network traffic and blocking suspicious activity.
-Device control ensures that only approved devices can be used on the network.
-Finally, patch management ensures that devices are up-to-date with the latest security patches.

 Network detection and response